CookiePLMonster/CookiePLMonster.github.io/_posts/2023-12-29-silentpatch-10th-anniversary.md

    I recommend viewing the timeline fullscreen!
    <iframe width="100%" height="450" src="https://time.graphics/embed?v=1&id=202189" frameborder="0" allowfullscreen></iframe>

-3. Last but not least, a formal announcement -- **The original SilentPatches for GTA games will become open source in January 2024!** 🥳
+3. Last but not least, a formal announcement -- **The original SilentPatches for GTA games will become open source in
+   {% include elements/time.html date="2024-01-01" preset=site.date.year_month %}!** 🥳
    My interest in these games has lowered over the years, but I still want to give these original patches a proper sendoff -- therefore, they are going to receive a new update together with a full repository history publishing on GitHub.
 You'll not only be able to see the current state of the code but also follow it throughout most of the development cycle!